-The selected flowsheet for processing material from Windfall includes gravity recovery involving intensive leach reactor ("ILR") followed by carbon-in-leach ("CIL").
+The selected flowsheet for processing material from Windfall includes gravity recovery involving intensive leach reactor followed by a leaching circuit.

 The gold and silver recoveries are the combination of the gravity recovery and the leach recovery.
-The gold distribution and recovery by zone are presented in Table 1-1.
+The gold distribution and recovery by zones, based on the actual MRE proportion and grades are presented in Table 1-1.